-The Reaction's reactions are punchy, with the direct-feeling back end thrusting you forward with each pedal stroke.
-That race-optimised damping keeps the 32 fork stable in open mode, and there's also an on-bar lockout for tarmac sprints, which we used to good effect on our faster test loop.
-The Cube is great for sprinting up short, sharp climbs, but on rougher ascents the fairly hard-compound tyres leave the bike scrabbling for grip as they struggle to mould over rocks and roots.
+OF THE BIKES HERE, THE REACTION IS THE BEST IN LOOSE, MUDDY CONDITIONS.
+THE TYRES HAVE SHARPER TREADS THAN THE OTHERS, GIVING MORE PURCHASE IN THE SLOP to mould over rocks and roots.
 That said, of the bikes here, the Reaction is the best in loose, muddy conditions.
 This is because the Ray and Ralph tyres have sharper, more spaced-out treads than the Ikons, Rekons and Fast Traks found elsewhere, giving more purchase in the slop.
 The difference is marginal, but the Cube fared best at powering up slippery climbs.
 On steep drags, the broad range of the Shimano gearing and the stretched position, thanks to the long stem, mean there are few excuses for not getting to the top.
 With your weight towards the front axle, there's no front-wheel lift or wander.
 On the way down, the Cube doesn't quite make the grade.
 The back end is stiff and the tyres have to be run relatively hard (the skinny carcasses mean you can't reduce pressure much to increase comfort without risking punctures), leading to a jarring ride that makes it hard to maintain speed over rocks or roots.

-with well-chosen components across the board the skinny seatpost.
+HIGHS Instant acceleration Impressive spec, with well-chosen components across the board 10WS Harsh ride chokes descending speed and rough-trail acceleration Tyres are thin and need higher pressures to prevent punctures, adding to the uncompromising ride feel mblik VERDICT Fast reactions to pedal inputs help on climbs, but the stiff chassis affects descending capability

 There's little noticeable flex from the skinny seatpost.

-On tight, twisty tracks, the long

-stem slows reactions, leaving the Reaction feeling a touch more ponderous than the other bikes.
+On tight, twisty tracks, the long stem slows reactions, leaving the Reaction feeling a touch more ponderous than the other bikes.
 When it's steep, your weight is shifted further forward over the front axle, leading to a more nervous feeling; the short 423mm back end does little to add stability here.
 On fast, flowy terrain though, the Cube holds speed reasonably well, and it thrives on mellower trails, carving between berms with the XT drivetrain and brakes never missing a beat.